 Two kinds of positions are available at the CEFC:

 Applications are usually due in November and are to be sent to the Ministry and to the Director of the CEFC.
 Applicants will then be interviewed, in Paris, by the Scientific Board (February-March).
 Researchers are appointed for a two year contract, renewable twice for one additional year.
-Openings are published on the website of the Ministry of Foreign Affairs on the Transparence portal.
+Openings are published on the website of the Ministry of Europe and Foreign Affairs (MEAE) on the Transparence portal.

 2) Researcher positions funded by the CNRS

 These positions can be of different natures, as outlined by the InSHS.
 Openings are not advertised specifically, but are filled every year according to the guidelines set by the InSHS for each of the following categories.
 See the InSHS website.

 - Posting of CNRS researchers to the CEFC: the application should be submitted to the InSHS in February-March, for a starting date in September.

 - Secondment from a university to the CNRS for a posting at the CEFC: secondments abroad follow the usual procedure, and are generally launched in December with a deadline in January and for a starting date set in September.